testit-tms/api-client-dotnet/docs/TestResultsApi.md

 <a id="apiv2testresultsstatisticsfilterpost"></a>
 # **ApiV2TestResultsStatisticsFilterPost**
-> TestResultsStatisticsApiResult ApiV2TestResultsStatisticsFilterPost (ApiV2TestResultsSearchPostRequest apiV2TestResultsSearchPostRequest = null)
+> TestResultsStatisticsApiResult ApiV2TestResultsStatisticsFilterPost (TestResultsFilterApiModel testResultsFilterApiModel = null)

 Search for test results and extract statistics